mloseto/mloseto.github.io/_pages/about.md

 <div style="text-align: justify">

 Welcome!
-I am an Assistant Professor at Bocconi University.
+I am an Assistant Professor at Bocconi University and an IGIER affiliate.
 My primary area of interest lies at the intersection of
 <strong>industrial organization</strong> and <strong>financial economics</strong>.

 <p>  </p>